sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_26_ANDoperation/Quiz01.md

 **Description**

-a) In binary 8 bits make a byte.

-b) In binary 8 bits make a byte.

-c) In binary 8 bits make a byte.

-d) In binary 8 bits make a byte.
+In binary 8 bits make a byte.

 ---
 ---